Feb 03-Apr 25, 2014

 Course DescriptionFundamentals of Oceanography offers an introduction to the physical, biological, chemical and geological processes of the ocean and its ecosystems.
 Teachers will learn about the complex interactions between these properties, their influence on terrestrial ecosystems and the impacts humans have on these processes.
 Exciting laboratory exercises can be adapted to be offered at any grade level.

 Meeting Place and Times

 Instructor(s)Sean Griffin, PhD.
 As a Professor of Oceanography, Dr. Griffin has designed and offered a variety of marine science courses and curriculum at the K-12, undergraduate and graduate levels.
-He works in Puerto Rico as a Habitat Restoration Specialist for the NOAA Restoration Center and has extensive sailing experience on everything from small sailboats to tallships.
+He works in Puerto Rico as a Coral Reef Restoration Ecologist for the NOAA Restoration Center and has extensive sailing experience on everything from small sailboats to tallships.

 PrerequisitesBachelor's degree and teacher certification with one year of teaching experience; college level ecology course and some familiarity with using technology in the classroom.

 Target Audience7 to 12 grade teachers desiring graduate credit in Earth Science for professional development purposes.

 Time Commitment:10-13 hours per week.
 If you are unfamiliar with this field of study and/or method of delivery, you may require more time.